Ethics of Public Servants

 As public servants who serve the Korean people, public officials have a duty to practice good faith, kindness and fairness, confidentiality, integrity, and political impartiality.
-Officials are also prohibited from seeking profit, and taking part in collective action.
+Government officials are also prohibited from seeking profit, and taking part in collective action.

-Officials who violate their duty may face disciplinary action: a reprimand, pay reduction, suspension, demotion, dismissal, or expulsion, depending on the level of the violation.
-Monetary sanctions can be imposed in cases of irregularities involving money and valuables.
+Officials who violate their duty may face disciplinary actions: a reprimand, pay reduction, suspension, demotion, dismissal, or expulsion, depending on the severity of violation.
+Monetary sanctions can be imposed in case of irregularities involving money and valuables.

-First, public officials of grade 4 or higher have to register all individual and family property, and high-ranking officials must disclose their property.
-If an official’s property turns out to be falsely registered or omitted, the official can be subject to fines or disciplinary action.
+First, public officials of grade 4 or higher have to report all individual and family property to the government while high-ranking SCS members must disclose their property to the public.
+If an official’s property turns out to be inaccurately reported or omitted, he/she can be subject to fines or disciplinary actions.

-In addition, if an official holds job-related shares worth over 30 million won (approximately USD 30,000), the official has to sell the shares or transfer them into a blind trust.
-If, however, the shares are determined to be unrelated to an official’s job, the official is allowed to hold the shares.
+In addition, if a higher ranking official in the SCS holds job-related shares worth over 30 million won (approximately USD 30,000), he/she must sell these shares or transfer them into a blind trust.
+If, however, the shares are determined to be unrelated to the official’s job, he/she is allowed to hold the shares.

-In addition, during the first three years after retirement, public officials of grade 4 or higher cannot get a job at organizations related to agencies that they have worked for over the last five years.
+Moreover, during the first three years after retirement, public officials of grade 4 or higher are prohibited from getting a job at companies or organizations that are related to the division where they have worked for the past five years prior to retirement.